ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 Note: a client may act as a server (have listening ports).

-- Symmetric Key (K): A uniformly random bitstring as an input to the encryption algorithm, known only to Clients and Servers.
-Used to establish a secure communication.

 - Public and Private Keys: A pair of keys that is used in asymmetric cryptography.
 If one is used for encryption, the other is used for decryption.
 Private Keys are kept hidden by the source of the